-Hemingbrough CP School is committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Hemingbrough CP School, follow the North Yorkshire Safeguarding Children Board procedures.
+Hemingbrough School is committed to ensuring the welfare and safety of all children in school.
+All North Yorkshire schools, including Hemingbrough School, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school's child protection policy is available publicly on the school website.
+The school's child protection policy is available publicly on the school website www.hemingbrough.n-yorks.sch.uk

+School Commitment

-School Commitment The Designated Safeguarding Lead is:Sarah Chappel II And the person/s who deputise/s in their absence is/are: Ruth Haves
+The Designated Safeguarding Lead is: Sarah Chappell

+And the person who deputises in their absence is: Ruth Hayes

 School is committed to Safeguarding and Promoting the Welfare of all of its pupils.
 Each pupil's welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse e.g. those with Special Educational Needs and Disabilities (ref.
-KCSIE para107), those living in adverse circumstances.
+KCSIE para 110), and those living in adverse circumstances.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self-worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our pupils.

-Multi-agency working
+Multi-agency working in North Yorkshire

-The school has a pivotal role to play in multi-agency safeguarding arrangements that will replace the current NYSCB arrangements, and contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018.
+With effect from 29th September 2019, North Yorkshire Safeguarding Children Partnership has amalgamated with North Yorkshire Children Trust Board to form the North Yorkshire Safeguarding Children Partnership (NYSCP).
+For further guidance on the new multi-agency safeguarding arrangements see here.
+The school has a pivotal role to play in multi-agency safeguarding arrangements NYSCP, and contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children 2018.

-The three safeguarding partners will make arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included in the new safeguarding arrangements.
-It is expected that they will name schools as relevant agencies.
-If named as a relevant agency we are under a statutory duty to co-operate with the published arrangements.
+The three statutory safeguarding partners (North Yorkshire County Council, Health, and Police) have made arrangements to allow all schools and colleges in the local area to be fully engaged, involved and included in the new safeguarding arrangements.
+As a named as a relevant agency we are under a statutory duty to co-operate with the published arrangements.

-THE SCHOOL WILL ALWAYS ACT IN LINE WITH THE NYSCB POLICIES AND PROCEDURES AND PRACTICE GUIDANCE
+THE SCHOOL WILL ALWAYS ACT IN LINE WITH THE NYSCP POLICIES AND PROCEDURES AND PRACTICE GUIDANCE